CybeDefend/cybedefend-mcp-server/README.md

 Below are copy-paste snippets for the three most popular MCP clients.
 Replace the values in **bold**.

+Region selection

+- You can point the server to the right region in two ways, in order of precedence:
+  1. API_BASE – full URL to the API (e.g. https://api-eu.cybedefend.com)
+  2. REGION – short code: "eu" or "us".
+Defaults to "us" if omitted or unknown.
+  If both are set, API_BASE wins.

 ### 2.1 Cursor / Claude Desktop (`~/.cursor/mcp.json`)

 ```jsonc